The Red Turtle: Production

 The film was co-produced by Wild Bunch and Studio Ghibli in association with Why Not Productions, along with funding and support from Prima Linea Productions, Arte France Cinéma, CN4 Productions, and Belvision in France, and Nippon Television Network, Dentsu, Hakudodo DY Media Partners, Walt Disney Japan, Mitsubishi Corporation, and Toho in Japan.

 The film originated in 2008 when Wild Bunch co-founder Vincent Maraval visited the Japanese animation studio Studio Ghibli in Tokyo.
 Maraval met Ghibli co-founder Hayao Miyazaki who showed him Father and Daughter (2000), an animated short film written and directed by Dutch animator Michaël Dudok de Wit.
-Miyazaki told Maraval that if the studio was to ever produce a film with a foreign animator Dudok de Wit would be the one, and asked Miraval to locate him.
-The head of acquisitions at Wild Bunch tracked Dudok de Wit in London, where Miraval subsequently met him to discuss the possibility of producing an animated feature film.
+Miyazaki told Maraval that if the studio was to ever produce a film with a foreign animator Dudok de Wit would be the one, and asked Maraval to locate him.
+The head of acquisitions at Wild Bunch tracked Dudok de Wit in London, where Maraval subsequently met him to discuss the possibility of producing an animated feature film.
 Dudok de Wit was uninterested at first, but changed his mind when he learned Miyazaki was interested to collaborate with him.
-The screenplay was written by de Wit and Pascale Ferran.
+The screenplay was written by Dudok de Wit and Pascale Ferran.

-Dudok de Wit had originally intended for the animation to be done on paper, and then scan the drawings into a computer for digital coloring, but decided to use a graphics tablet instead after he did some tests on a Cintiq.
+Dudok de Wit had originally intended for the animation to be done on paper, before scanning the drawings into a computer for digital coloring, but decided to use a graphics tablet instead after he did some tests on a Cintiq.
 The backgrounds were drawn with charcoal on paper and then scanned.
 Colors were then added in Photoshop, before light and shadow effects were composited into the scenes.
 Live action references for the scenes were shot, but nothing was rotoscoped.
 The live action footage was used only for references in what is called "analytic animation", where the actors' strongest poses are isolated by the animators.
 Both the raft and the turtle was created as CGI, and the turtle shell texture was created separately in Photoshop before being added.
 The animation team would retrace the linework of the CGI frame-by-frame, and manually draw the shadow effects, before all of it was laid over the CGI.